NativeScript/nativescript-cli/README.md

 You can test your work in progress on connected Android or iOS devices.

-To verify that the Telerik NativeScript CLI recognizes your connected devices, run the following command.
+To verify that the NativeScript CLI recognizes your connected devices, run the following command.

 ```Shell
 tns list-devices
 ```

-The Telerik NativeScript CLI lists all connected physical devices and running Android Virtual Devices.
+The NativeScript CLI lists all connected physical devices and running Android Virtual Devices.

 After you have listed the available devices, you can deploy your app on all devices from the selected target platform.